First time having your portrait done professionally? No problem!

 1. Come prepared

 Before you meet with Megan, it’s best to have an idea of what type of portrait you would like to create together.
 Perhaps it’s something you saw at a friend’s home, or an article, Pinterest image or fun blog post - we will want to talk with you in the studio or over the phone to help you prepare.
-If you are unsure of what you would like, you can trust us to use our imagination to create something you will be THRILLED with.
+If you are unsure of what you would like, you can trust us to use our imagination to create something you will adore.

 2. How to dress